 with regulations.
-Businesses similar to those in the case study benefit the economy because the government is able to collect more tax (boosting its revenue). consumers are provided with goods and services, and individuals are employed and earn a wage.
-The individuals in the case study used their own resources to establish their businesses.
+Businesses similar to those in the case country's currency.
+For example, \$1 in Australian study benefit the economy because the government currency might be worth 72 US cents.
+If the Australian is able to collect more tax (boosting its revenue), dollar rises in value against other currencies, it means consumers are provided with goods and services, Australian exports will be more expensive and imports and individuals are employed and earn a wage.
+The cheaper.
+If the Australian dollar falls in value against individuals in the case study used their own resources other currencies, Australian exports will become to establish their businesses. cheaper and imports will become more expensive (see Unit 2.4 for more information on Australian trade).
 The Australian economy doesn't just consist of consumers and producers.
 The government and financial institutions also play an important role, as outlined in Source 5.